Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras

-The article \cite{DR} used a submultiplicativity property of the sequences $(\rho_n)_n$ and $(\sigma_n)_n$ to derive concentration inequalities for the distribution of $\Delta_{\rho_n|\sigma_n}$ with respect to the state $\Omega_{\sigma_n}$; the nature of the considered sequences $(\rho_n)_n$ and $(\sigma_n)_n$, however, imposes the assumption that every $\M_n$ is finite-dimensional.
-In that case Theorem~\ref{theo_keli} follows from Ke Li's original result and the present general extension is not needed.
+The articles \cite{KeLi,DPR,DR} use additional information on the sequences $(\rho_n)_n$ and $(\sigma_n)_n$ to gain more information on the behaviour of $(X_n)_n$ and (in the case where every $\M_n$ is a finite-dimensional algebra) prove the second order behaviour \eqref{eq_secondorder}.
+They also prove the ``optimality'' result that if \eqref{eq_secondorder} with $t < \Phi^{-1}(\epsilon) V$ then $\alpha(\test_n)\to 1$, to give a full second-order Stein's lemma.

-One can say in a similar fashion that \cite{KeLi} used a multiplicativity property of the states $\rho$ and $\sigma$, but the result in \cite{KeLi} is generalized by Theorem 1 of \cite{DPR}.
-The proof of the latter, however, only relies on the Chernoff bound \eqref{eq_chernoff} and on Theorem~\ref{theo_keli}.
-Since the Chernoff bound is proved in the general case in \cite{JOPS}, the present proof of Theorem~\ref{theo_keli} immediately extends Theorem 1 of \cite{DPR} to the case of general von Neumann algebras.
+For instance, the article \cite{DR} used a submultiplicativity property of the sequences $(\rho_n)_n$ and $(\sigma_n)_n$ to derive concentration inequalities for the distribution of $(X_n)_n$.
+The nature of the considered sequences $(\rho_n)_n$ and $(\sigma_n)_n$, however, imposes the assumption that every $\M_n$ is finite-dimensional; in that case Theorem~\ref{theo_keli} follows from Ke Li's original result and the present general extension is not needed.